hoaxly/hoaxly-scraping-container/README.md

 -   docksal

-if you run docker from the terminal it's ok.
+if you can run docker from the terminal it's ok.

 <span class="underline">Note:</span> make sure to run this on your host.
 This is needed for elasticsearch to work [4]